3D Printing Materials and Processes Guide

 Unlike VAT Photopolymerization, Material Jetting (MJ) doesn’t require a vat of resin.
 Instead, a printhead similar to those used in standard inkjet printing dispenses droplets of photopolymer in a linear fashion on the desired areas of the build platform.
 As the droplets are deposited, an ultraviolet light attached to the Y bridge cures them.
 These systems can control their material deposition in a very small volumetric pixel, sometimes called a voxel.
 This ability to control very fine details of the deposition lead to a product with fine feature detail and a smooth surface finish.

 Multiple inkjet printheads can simultaneously dispense different materials, enabling multi-material and full-color printing.
 Supports structures are required, but dissolvable support structures are a straightforward and common solution.
-MJ-made parts are best leveraged to print non-functional prototypes, and they are well-suited to fabricating realistic visual and haptic prototypes with surfaces smooth enough to resemble injection molded parts.
+MJ-made 3D printed parts are best leveraged to print non-functional prototypes, and they are well-suited to fabricating realistic visual and haptic prototypes with surfaces smooth enough to resemble injection molded parts.

 Of all additive manufacturing processes, MJ offers the highest resolution and density, has larger size capabilities and offers the opportunity to work with multiple materials and support materials.
 However, the technology comes with a high price tag and there is a low selection of materials currently available.
 The two subtypes are Drop On Demand (DOD) and Nano-Particle Jetting (NPJ).
 DOD uses a thermoplastic wax and is utilized almost exclusively for manufacturing investment casting patterns.
 NPJ printers are a combination of typical MJ printing, with embedded ceramics or metallic materials, producing a part like a binder jetting process but with finer feature detail.